-You have the right to object to us handling your personal information (as described in the “How do we use your data” section above).
-If you ask us to stop handling your personal information in this way, we will stop unless we can show you that we have compelling grounds as to why our use of your personal information should continue.
-For other questions regarding your rights under the data protection laws, please contact us at firstname.lastname@example.org
+If you ask us to stop handling your personal information, we will stop unless we can show you that we have compelling grounds as to why our use of your personal information should continue.
+For other questions regarding your rights under the data protection laws, please contact us at email@example.com

 If you have any questions about this privacy statement, please contact us.